Chuck Berry: 1980–2017: Last years on the road

 Berry continued to play 70 to 100 one-nighters per year in the 1980s, still traveling solo and requiring a local band to back him at each stop.
 In 1986, Taylor Hackford made a documentary film, Hail!
 Hail!
 Rock 'n' Roll, of a celebration concert for Berry's sixtieth birthday, organized by Keith Richards.
 Eric Clapton, Etta James, Julian Lennon, Robert Cray, and Linda Ronstadt, among others, appeared with Berry on stage and in the film.
 During the concert, Berry played a Gibson ES-355, the luxury version of the ES-335 that he favored on his 1970s tours.
 Richards played a black Fender Telecaster Custom, Cray a Fender Stratocaster and Clapton a Gibson ES 350T, the same model that Berry used on his early recordings.

 In the late 1980s, Berry bought the Southern Air, a restaurant in Wentzville, Missouri.
 In 1982, Berry performed a television special at The Roxy in West Hollywood with Tina Turner as his special guest.
 The concert was released a year later on home video.

-In November 2000, Berry faced legal issues when he was sued by his former pianist Johnnie Johnson who claimed that he had co-written over 50 songs, including "No Particular Place to Go", "Sweet Little Sixteen" and "Roll Over Beethoven", that credit Berry alone.
+In November 2000, Berry was sued by his former pianist Johnnie Johnson who claimed that he had co-written over 50 songs, including "No Particular Place to Go", "Sweet Little Sixteen" and "Roll Over Beethoven", that credit Berry alone.
 The case was dismissed when the judge ruled that too much time had passed since the songs were written.